satejsoman/amontillado/README.md

 # amontillado

-[Amontillado](https://en.wikipedia.org/wiki/The_Cask_of_Amontillado) is a simple key-value store, backed by filtered log-structured merge trees, implemented in Haskell.
+[Amontillado](https://en.wikipedia.org/wiki/The_Cask_of_Amontillado) is a simple key-value store, backed by [log-structured merge trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree), implemented in Haskell.
 Modelled after DynamoDB/Cassandra (C*)/Riak.

 ## how to run the sample application
 1. in `src/`, `cp` the `ref_sstable.csv` file to `sstable.csv`